Definitions of Biblical Days

 Stated differently: We assume that any day-counts that span these odd-length days are already stated with the odd-lengths accounted for.
 Since neither odd-length day was longer than 1 day, the normal tolerance rules also cover this case.

-Since originally writing this lecture I came to understand that these 2 days with odd lengths had no effect on the calendar.
+Since originally writing this article I came to understand that these 2 days with odd lengths had no effect on the calendar.
 This is why there is no correction instructions given in scripture.
-The reason is these events conserved the earth’s angular momentum and were what we today would term Pole Shifts.9
+The reason is these events conserved the earth’s angular momentum and were what we today would term Pole Shifts.

 Joshua’s Pole Shift moved the North Pole from Alaska to Hudson’s Bay.
-This probably changed the climate in ancient Israel to a well watered garden capable of supporting the Israelites as they moved in.
+This probably changed the climate in ancient Canaan to a well watered garden capable of supporting the children of Jacob as they moved in.

-Hezekiah’s pole shift moved the North Pole to its current location, warming Europe and North America for a second migration of the Israelites beginning at the time of the Assyrian Departure.
+Hezekiah’s pole shift moved the North Pole to its current location, warming Europe and North America for a second migration of the children of Jacob beginning at the time of the Assyrian Departure.
 The climate in Canaan shifted into what we see today, a semi-arid land no longer particularly well watered.

 In pole shifts the angular momentum of the planet does not change.
 It is that momentum that drives the 24 hour day, so the 24 hour day does not change.
 What DOES change is that there are places with long days, as recorded in Joshua and Hezekiah’s times, and there are places with short days generally on the opposite side of the earth.
 These 2 different day lengths cancel, on average, with no compensation needed for a planet wide calendar.
 Only local time of day is messed up in a Pole Shift.